-Framework is a 90,000 sf, 12-story, mixed-use project anticipated to be the first timber high-rise in the US.
+Framework is the first wood high-rise design in the US to receive approval for construction.
 The project seeks to be a catalyst that connects sustainable urban development to rural economic growth regionally and nationally.
 Framework is supported by a 1.5 million dollar award from the US Tall Wood Building Prize Competition to offset the costs of testing and peer review necessary to pursue a performance-based project beyond what is permitted in current building codes.

-The mixed-use project combines retail and public exhibition on the ground floor, with five levels of office, and 60 units of affordable housing.
-Framework’s commercial tenants are all B corporations—businesses certified to meet rigorous standards of social and environmental performance, accountability, and transparency.
-The housing component of the project accommodates residents earning less than 60 percent of the Area Median Income (AMI).
+The mixed-use design combines retail and public exhibition on the ground floor, with five levels of office, and 60 units of affordable housing.
+Framework’s commercial tenants will be B corporations—businesses certified to meet rigorous standards of social and environmental performance, accountability, and transparency.
+The housing component of the project will accommodate residents earning less than 60 percent of the Area Median Income (AMI).

 Framework is part of a mutually beneficial cycle between natural resources, the rural timber industries that rely on these resources, and the cities served by the completion of these buildings.
 Demand for tall wood buildings in urban areas drives economic opportunity in rural areas by the creation of jobs and the manufacturing of wood products to meet the market need.